timmchugh11/Renogy-Battery-Script-Home-Assistant/README.md

 # Renogy Smart Battery - Home-Assistant

-A simple script I made to send infomation to Home Assistant from Renogy Smart Batteries.
+A simple script I made to send information to Home Assistant from Renogy Smart Batteries.

-I use it with four batteries, If you want to use it with more than one you need to connect to each battery seperatly first to change the address.
+I use it with four batteries, If you want to use it with more than one you need to connect to each battery separately first to change the address.

 ```
 #Set the battery address to change (change to desired address), Set to false to get info